senthilva/RL_car_using_T3D/README.md

 ## Phase 2

-  In this phase integrated it with the T3D learning.
-AND CNN i
+  In this phase integrated it with the T3D learning and passed the sensory data as image frames to a CNN

   Sensory data : Taken 3 patches in front of the car